daxinniu/Portfolio_Optimization/README.md

 # Portfolio_Optimization

-This is a Python project that optimizes a set of given stocks using Efficient Frontier as the basis.
-The program will return the weight of each given stock using the maximum sharpe ratio of the portfolio.
-It will also use the weight calculated to determine the number of stocks to purchase with a given amount of money.
+This is a Python project that optimizes a set of given stocks using Efficient Frontier as the base theory.
+The program will return the weight of the given set of stocks at the maximum sharpe ratio.
+Packages used in this project include pandas, pandas_datareader, numpy, datetime, matplotlib and PyPortfolioOpt.